The Gordons (duo)

-The Gordons are a folk music duo consisting of Gary Gordon and Roberta Gordon, who are husband and wife.
+The Gordons are an American folk music duo consisting of Gary Gordon and Roberta Gordon, who are husband and wife.
 They have been performing professionally since 1973.

+Career

-They have been bringing their folk, bluegrass, and country music blend to audiences since the 1970s, when they began touring throughout the Midwestern United States, playing clubs, fairs, festivals and colleges.
+The Gordons have been bringing their folk, bluegrass, and country music blend to audiences since the 1970s, when they began touring throughout the Midwestern United States, playing clubs, fairs, festivals and colleges.
 The husband and wife duo has also become popular in the Carolinas, the Northeastern United States, and in Europe.

 In 1989 they recorded with Dobroist Josh Graves and bluegrass fiddler Kenny Baker, from Bill Monroe's band, The Bluegrass Boys.
 The resulting album was Old Time Radio Show.
 The Gordons released Wasn't Born To Follow one year later; this was a more country flavored record, featuring fiddler Wade Ray.

 In 1996, The Gordons toured Ireland, and performed live in Dublin on Ireland's RTÉ television network.
 End of a Long Hard Day was released in 1997; this album was hailed by critic Edward Morris of Billboard, who stated "the Gordons bring to mind that most listenable of all bluegrass bands, the great Flatt & Scruggs."
 The national folk music magazine, Dirty Linen, wrote that the album "is touching, sad and beautiful".